-The following unaudited pro forma combined financial information is based on the historical financial statements of the Company and Scribe Solutions Inc., Agile Resources, Inc. and Access Data Consulting Corporation, after giving effect to the Company's acquisition.
+The following unaudited pro forma combined financial information is based on the historical financial statements of the Company and Scribe Solutions Inc., Agile Resources, Inc., Access Data Consulting Corporation and Paladin Consulting, Inc., after giving effect to the Company's acquisition as if the acquisitions occurred on October 1, 2014.

-The following unaudited pro forma information does not purport to present what the Company's actual results would have been had the acquisition occurred on October 1, 2014, nor is the financial information indicative of the results of future operations.
-The following table represents the unaudited consolidated pro forma results of operations for the three months ended December 31, 2015 and 2014 as if the acquisition occurred on October 1, 2014.
+The following unaudited pro forma information does not purport to present what the Company's actual results would have been had the acquisitions occurred on October 1, 2014, nor is the financial information indicative of the results of future operations.
+The following table represents the unaudited consolidated pro forma results of operations for the three and six month ended March 31, 2015 and six months March 31, 2016 as if the acquisition occurred on October 1, 2014.
+The pro forma results of operations for the six months ended March 31, 2016 only include Paladin, as all other acquisitions either occurred prior to October 1, 2015 or had an immaterial effect on pro forma balances.
 Operating expenses have been increased for the amortization expense associated with the estimated fair value adjustment as of each acquisition during the respective period for the expected definite lived intangible assets.
-Operating expenses have been increased for the amortization expense associated with the fair value adjustment of definite lived intangible assets of approximately \$1,055,000 per year for all three acquisitions.
+Operating expenses have been increased for the amortization expense associated with the fair value adjustment of definite lived intangible assets of approximately \$1,475,000 per year for all four acquisitions.